OfficeDev/office-js-docs-pr/docs/testing/debug-office-add-ins-on-ipad-and-mac.md

 ## Clearing the Office application's cache on a Mac or iPad

 Add-ins are cached often in Office for Mac, for performance reasons.
 Normally, the cache is cleared by reloading the add-in.
 If  more than one add-in exists in the same document, the process of automatically clearing the cache on reload might not be reliable.

-You can clear the cache manually by deleting everything in the `/Users/{your_name_on_the_device}/Library/Containers/com.Microsoft.OsfWebHost/Data/` folder.
+On a Mac, you can clear the cache manually by deleting everything in the `/Users/{your_name_on_the_device}/Library/Containers/com.Microsoft.OsfWebHost/Data/` folder.

+On an iPad, you can call `window.location.reload(true)` from JavaScript in the add-in to force a reload.
+Alternatively, you can reinstall Office.